louispawaon/sakugabooru-bot/README.md

 <b>SakugaBot</b> is a Twitter bot dedicated for <a href="https://www.liveabout.com/sakuga-animation-in-anime-144807">sakuga animation</a> and its glorious beauty.
 I've seen countless Anime Twitter Accounts posting images and videos related to anime but I haven't seen any attempts of producing a bot that would regularly post sakuga videos on Twitter, other than <a href="https://twitter.com/randomsakuga">@randomsakuga</a>, one of the biggest anime accounts in social media.
 So I took it as a challenge for myself to recreate a bot that would handle such capabilities.

 All medias posted on SakugaBot are taken from <a href="https://www.sakugabooru.com/post">SAKUGABOORU</a>, one of the biggest <i>booru</i> sites across the Internet.

+ to be released next week
+<h2><b><i>Updates</i></b></h2>

+    UPDATE v.1.0.0:
+      - Initial Release

+    UPDATE v.1.0.1:
+      - Removed the number of posts related to the animator
+      - Added a new feature for the listed anime title given by SakugaBooru

 </p>
 <br>
 <p>